 In July 2018, Home Affairs Minister Peter Dutton announced that Australia would not adopt the Migration Compact, objecting to its provision that detention should only be used as a measure of last resort and encouraging states to adopt alternatives.
 Prime Minister Scott Morrison confirmed in November 2018 that Australia would not sign the Migration Compact, which he stated 'would risk encouraging illegal entry to Australia and reverse Australia’s hard-won successes in combating the people smuggling trade'.
 As noted above, Australia abstained from the vote.
-Morrison and Dutton have indicated that Australia did, however, vote for the adoption of agree to the Refugee Compact.
+Australia did, however, vote for the adoption of the Refugee Compact.

 See our Policy Briefs on related topics: T Alexander Aleinikoff and Susan Martin, Making the Global Compacts Work: What future for refugees and migrants?
 (April 2018) and Elizabeth Ferris, In Search of Commitments: The 2016 Refugee Summits (November 2016)